-This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.
+This work is licensed under a Creative Commons Attribution-Noncommercial 4.0 International License.

-This training package was made possible by the generous assistance from the American people through USAID in partnership with PEPFAR.
-Financial assistance was provided by USAID to FHI 360, Wits Reproductive Health and HIV Institute, and AVAC under the terms of Cooperative Agreement No. AID-OAA-A-15-00035.
-The contents do not necessarily reflect the views of USAID or the United States Government.
+This training package was made possible by the generous support of the American people through USAID and PEPFAR through the terms of Cooperative Agreements No. AID-OAA-A-15-00035, No. 7200AA19CA00002 and No. 7200AA19CA00003.
+The contents are the responsibility of CHARISMA, EpiC, RISE and CHOICE and do not necessarily reflect the views of USAID, PEPFAR, or the United States Government.